 Sean Tan, Development Studies & Education

-In addition to the Chancellor's Awards for Public Service, the campus offers a few other recognition opportunities for students invested in public service.
+In addition to the Chancellor's Awards for Public Service, the campus offers a few other support and recognition opportunities for students invested in public service.

 Note: These are awards given to current students.
 For post-graduate public service fellowships and opportunities, please see here.